-Here I am, sometime in the early 90s.
-Dropout (hasn’t changed so much).
+Here I am, dropout (hasn’t changed so much).
 Floppy hair (has changed).
 Road Runner Dispatch in South Street, Havant (has changed).
 Dot matrix (has changed).
 Funny stubble (has changed a bit thank goodness).
 Expression (hasn’t changed).

 A post with a picture to see how it shows up on Facebook automatically from WordPress.

-Here we are, Peter and I in what was Yugoslavia, in 1987.
+Here we are, Peter and I in what was Yugoslavia.
 No idea what’s going on, except that Peter is in full on The Cure mode.
 I spent most of the holiday listening to Licensed to Ill, reading 1984, and lusting after a leggy local girl.
 We had one terrible date, with an ex-pat acting as interpreter/chaperone.
 Bad idea.
 Otherwise the holiday was great, with the hotel at the head of a fjord – if you can have fjords outside of Scandinavia – where we swam and canoed and hiked.
 It was the first time I flew anyplace.
 Martin probably took the photo.

 Here I am, aged 15, in our wrecked kitchen in Broughton Gifford.
 While camping in north Wales we were visited by a policeman who had tracked us down to our pre-mobile phone camping idyl to tell us that neighbours had reported water streaming down the outside of our house.
 Holiday aborted, we returned to a very sodden home.
 A pipe had burst in the attic.
 We dragged everything outside to dry and salvage what we could.
 Cue total refit for most rooms and the ill-advised allowing us to choose our own decor for bedrooms – diagonal red stripes, walls and carpet for me!